dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

   </tr>
   <tr>
     <td><b>Dormancy</b> Data older than 1 year should be moved to offline storage</td>
-    <td>This will push teams to have data move to out of instant access storage where not needed to somewhere offline without operational emissions. (may combine with more detail to ensure large data transfer doesn’t counter the benefit, e.g if in AWS S3, use S3 glacial)</td>
+    <td>This will push teams to move data out of instant access storage when not needed to somewhere offline without operational emissions.
+(May combine with more detail to ensure large data transfer doesn’t counter the benefit, e.g if in AWS S3, use local S3 Glacier)</td>
-    <td>O/C/G</td>
+    <td>U, O/C/G</td>
-    <td>Energy efficiency</td>
+    <td>Energy efficiency, Hardware efficiency</td>
   </tr>
 </table>